klehman-rally/bldeif/README.txt

                                # are made successfully, you can change this value to True
          LogLevel     : INFO   # This is the default value, can also be DEBUG, WARN, ERROR.
 DEBUG is very verbose MaxBuilds    : 100    # Use a non-negative integer value.
 This "limit" pertains to builds for a particular job.

+ Appendix B: Handling duplicate names in Jenkins

+   The connector will process jobs under named folders, there is not currently the facility to specify an upper level
+      folder and process all jobs directly in that folder and in any contained folders in any level of nesting.
+      To get jobs in folders to be processed you must specify the folder name in the config file.

+      You may have a nested folder structure as illustrated below:
+       - upper folder
+         -- job 1
+         -- lower folder
+            -- job 2

+       To insure that both job 1 and job 2 are picked up by the connector the Folders section of the config file must look as follows:
+          Folders:
+            - Folder : upper folder
+            - Folder : lower folder

+       If you have multiple folders in various locations in your Jenkins Job organization that have the same name, you must specify each folder using a fully qualified path with ' // ' as a separator between each folder/view level.
+         Example config file snippet...
+             Jenkins:
+                 ...
+                 MaxDepth : 5
+                 FullFolderPath : True
+                 ...
+                 Folders:
+                     - Folder: Area 51 // Intermediate Stuff // Good Stuff
+                     - Folder: Level1 //  Level 2 // Level 3 // Good Stuff

  Appendix C: AgileCentral Project specification